 Matthew 22:37 TPT

-Have we lost our love for God?
+Have you lost your love for God?

 I know all that you’ve done for me-you have worked hard and persevered.
 I know that you don’t tolerate evil.
 You have tested those who claimed to be apostles and proved they are not, for they were imposters.
 I also know how you have bravely endured trials and persecutions because of my name, yet you have not become discouraged.
 But I have this against you: you have abandoned the passionate love you had for me at the beginning.